Important Announcement: We are relaunching our ReUnite Project!

 As you are likely aware, the recent chilling ORR policy updates have severely affected reunification options for many children in ORR custody, adding layers of complexity and heartache to an already difficult situation.
 This strategic pause on our referral acceptance is a necessary step as we address the cases in our pipeline and reflect on how best to continue supporting unaccompanied minors and immigrant families and explore how to reimagine our role in this evolving landscape as we evaluated where the needs are now.

 We remain deeply committed to supporting immigrant children and their families, and we are incredibly grateful for your ongoing partnership.
 Your trust and collaboration are invaluable to us, and we are committed to keeping you informed of any updates as we gain more clarity on our next steps.
-Please feel free to reach out to ReUnite Project Director Molly Chew at molly@vecina.org if you have any questions or if you would like to schedule a call for further clarification or discussion.
+Please feel free to reach out to our ReUnite Project team at ReUnite@vecina.org if you have any questions or if you would like to schedule a call for further clarification or discussion.Â

 We recognize that this is an incredibly challenging, confusing, and uncertain time for unaccompanied minors, their families, and the incredible advocates — like YOU — who work tirelessly to support them, no matter the turbulence they are confronting.
 We want you to know that we see you, we value you, and we stand in solidarity with you through these difficult times.